Nova

 Frustrated User Journey

-I sat down with the lead engineer: Could we prevent the LLM from reading everything top-to-bottom to improve latency?
+With the lead engineer: Could we prevent the LLM from reading conversations from top-to-bottom to improve latency?

 Success User Journey